 - Does their discipline and discharge policy incorporate consistent ramifications for all competing policies?

-At Devine Law Offices, a Lancaster Wrongful Termination Attorney, we take a proactive approach by reviewing appropriate handbooks and employee manuals, including discipline and discharge policies.
+At Devine Law Offices, a Wrongful Termination Lawyers in Lancaster, PA, we take a proactive approach by reviewing appropriate handbooks and employee manuals, including discipline and discharge policies.
 However, when necessary, we also litigate issues that arise following termination of an employee, such as discrimination, disparate treatment, and unemployment compensation.
 For more information, call us today.